deengu/SASvR/README.md

----
-title: "SAS vs. R for data analysis"
+# SAS vs. R for epi data analysis
-output: html_document
-date: "`r Sys.Date()`"
----

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(eval = FALSE, message = FALSE, warning = FALSE)
 ```

 Moving from a SAS environment to the R programming language requires a paradigm change in thinking.
-I hope that this documents helps you in deciding whether to stay with SAS or move to R. This document is written for the intermediate SAS epidemiologist who is exploring the use of R.
+I hope that this documents helps you in deciding whether to stay with SAS or move to R. This document is written for the intermediate SAS epidemiologist who is exploring the use of R. Some general programming concepts like looping and experience with vectors and lists are are helpful to understand some of the code below.

 ### Difference in approach

 The biggest difference between the two for data analysis is that R is a full programming language and works with numbers, lists, matrices, and tables.
 R treats these as objects, and you write functions to change these objects.
 There are often many ways to achieve your intended result, and that flexibility may initially be overwhelming.
 In SAS, you primarily work with data tables and manipulate data through the data step, which steps through the data row by row.
 This difference in changing or mutating different types of objects as a whole, vs. stepping through the dataset row by row means the functions you use in R are more abstract, especially when used in combination with other functions.

-The other big difference is that to summarize data in SAS, you use procedure steps that guide you in generating reports and summary statistics.
+The other big difference is that to summarize data and produce reports in SAS, you use procedure (PROC) steps that guide you in generating reports and summary statistics.
 In R, the summary functions are more rudimentary, giving you the flexibility to format your table in a wide variety of options, but which comes with a higher learning curve.

 ### A quick note about packages